They say those who can't, teach. Well, I can and I do. So there.

 Since then, I've added lessons on magazine publishing, online reporting, writing reviews, writing about fashion, working a press conference and covering sports.
 Whether I am leading the classroom solo or sharing the floor with my colleagues, I hope what I offer students will serve them well even as platforms change and journalism evolves.

-For more on MNJI and my instructor profile, click here.
+For more on MNJI, click here.

 Students who have had their trend stories published include: